Fort Mackinac’s Dungeon: ‘Black Hole’ remains today

 The use of a “black hole” for the incarceration of military prisoners is documented as far back as the mid-1700s when what was then known as Fort Michilimackinac existed on the mainland, said Phil Porter, director of Mackinac State Historic Parks.

 Using a black hole for a jail continued after Fort Michilimackinac was moved from what is now Mackinaw City across the water to Mackinac Island in 1780.
-The existing black hole that you can still see today dates to 1828, when the current guardhouse was built to replace an earlier structure that had deteriorated.
+The existing black hole that you can still see today was used until 1828, when the current guardhouse was built to replace an earlier structure that had deteriorated.

 It apparently was fairly common for fort authorities to put soldiers in the black hole, even for seemingly insignificant offenses.
 Porter cites an 1834 incarceration of Private James Evans, who stated during a general court martial that “every time I got a little liquor in me, I have been shoved in the blackhole and kept eight or 10 days on bread and water at a time.”